decretist/Dissertation/Conclusion/conclusion.markdown

-fact that his name came to be attached to the text strongly suggests that the arguments are his, and that is the basis for the authority claim made on Gratian's behalf by the community the exponential growth of the original study group ultimately created..
+fact that his name came to be attached to the text strongly suggests that the arguments are his, and that is the basis for the authority claim made on Gratian's behalf by the community the exponential growth of the original study group ultimately created.

 As long as the first recension was under active development by the study group, which by the mid-1130s had evolved into something looking more